Introduction: Shopsmith Hack #1: Tapping Straight Holes

 This video (click here) follows these instructions very closely.
 You can watch it through to get the idea, then you still have the rest of these instructions to follow without having to stop and rewind, etc.

-You can buy your tap and drill bit as a set:
+- You can buy your tap and drill bit as a set or separately.

 For best results when tapping holes: